 01Clear Movement Paths

-Measure 36 inches from your sofa to the nearest wall.
-This ensures two people can walk past each other without turning sideways.
-In high-traffic urban areas, keeping these "arteries" open is the difference between a cramped room and a functional one.
+Measure 30–36 inches from your sofa to the nearest wall to maintain proper living room walkway clearance.
+This ensures two people can move comfortably without turning sideways.
+In high-traffic areas, keeping these paths open is the difference between a cramped room and a functional one.

 02Anchor with Authority